 We support initiatives for development and improvement of sales networks, also through benchmarking of sales performance of products and services.

-- forecasting models of economic sustainability of distribution networks.
+- Models for forecasting the economic sustainability of distribution networks.

-We support companies in seizing opportunities and managing the complexities arising from the availability of information and data in quantities incomparably higher than in the recent past, whether produced by the company itself or acquired from the outside world or deriving from our own market research activities.
+We help companies evaluate, seize upon opportunities, and manage the complexities arising from the availability of data and information in vastly greater quantities than in the recent past, whether generated by the company itself, acquired from outside, or obtained through our own Market Research activities.

 Consumer surveys are still an extremely powerful tool for anticipating emerging trends, identifying new purchasing behaviour and supporting product and service innovation.
 However, on markets characterised by an increasingly vast and widespread availability of information on consumers, this type of survey is gradually losing value.